 The ASL Act

 The ASL Act makes sure that people listen to what you and your parents and carers think about your learning needs.
 It gives your parents and carers rights to ask your school to find out if you need extra support at school.
 If you’re over 16 you have the same rights as your parents and carers (as long as you are able to give your views, take part in decisions and understand what they might mean to you in school).

-Last year, after listening and talking to lots of young people, families and professionals, the Scottish Government decided to pass a new law (called the Education Act 2016) to give younger people the same rights as parents, carers and over 16s.
+After listening and talking to lots of young people, families and professionals, the Scottish Government decided to pass a new law (called the Education Act 2016) to give younger people the same rights as parents, carers and over 16s.

 What does this mean for me???